jqwin/joes_data_projects/health data.md

 ![image](https://github.com/jqwin/joes_data_projects/assets/138724732/a271cc33-07df-43a9-bd1b-97f456a8b466)

-In this query, we can see a linear relationship between BMI category and sleep quality.
-People who are obese and overweight will have worse sleep quality than those who are normal weight or normal.
-There is also a correlated relationship with average steps and heart rate.
-Higher heart rate averages will be higher in those that are obese.
-Those who are obese will have lower than average steps as well.
-Each of these metrics are likely related to sedentry lifestyle choices.
+This query reveals a linear relationship between BMI category and sleep quality.
+Individuals who are obese or overweight tend to have poorer sleep quality than those of normal weight.
+There is also a correlated relationship with average daily steps and heart rate: higher heart rates are associated with obesity, while lower daily step counts are also observed in this group.
+These metrics suggest a connection to sedentary lifestyle choices.

-Lower heart rates with respect to BMI category indicate an inverse relationship with sleep quality.
-Meaning that lower heart rate averages are associated with higher sleep quality.
-To analyze this, we must aggregate the metrics by varying heart rate ranges.
+Lower heart rates in different BMI categories are inversely related to sleep quality; that is, lower average heart rates are associated with better sleep quality.
+To analyze this, we must aggregate the metrics across various heart rate ranges:

 ```
 SELECT